Inspection photos, entrance videos, metrics, tracks, and external reference resources for experiments and benchmarking.

 COMB: Common Open Modular robotic platform for Bees

-Recent open modular robotics work from University of Konstanz and Freie Universität Berlin.
+Open modular robotics work from the University of Konstanz and Freie Universität Berlin, relevant to future autonomous-apiary experiments.

 Fanning behavior detection at the hive entrance